HPSCTerrSys/namelist_oasis3-mct_ideal-template/README.md

-# OASIS3-MCT Namelist for EUR-0275
+# OASIS3-MCT namelist template idealizd cases

-OASIS namelist for kilometer-scale regional climate simulations.
-Used with the following experiment: eur-0275_iconv2.6.4-eclm-parflowv3.12_wfe-case

-** Warning ** The namelist are not finalized yet.
-Please check with caution.
+OASIS namelist template for idealized test cases.
+Can be used in combination with TSMP2 workflow engine.